victoni/victoni.github.io/_posts/2019-9-2-bug-hunting-open-redirection.md

+---
+layout: post
-# Bug Hunting: Understanding and detecting Open Redirections
+title: Bug Hunting: Open Redirections
+---
 I recently started giving my first shots on Bug Hunting, even though I have no previous experience on security apart from HTB, CTFs and learning in general.
 And nevertheless, I came across my first bug: an Open Redirection.

 ## What's an Open Redirection vulnerability?